Funding: Career Focus

 Career-related work experience

 Work experiences should be supported by workplace coaching and/or mentoring to maximize the benefit to be gained by the participant.
-Costs incurred by the host employer related to coaching and mentoring (i.e. coach and/or mentor wages) will not be covered by HRSDC/Service Canada contribution funds.
+Costs incurred by the host employer related to coaching and mentoring (i.e. coach and/or mentor wages) will not be covered by ESDC/Service Canada contribution funds.

-Under Career Focus, HRSDC/Service Canada can support advanced employability skills for youth when they are offered in tandem with career-related work experience.
+Under Career Focus, ESDC/Service Canada can support advanced employability skills for youth when they are offered in tandem with career-related work experience.
 Funding may be provided for advanced employability skill activities such as project management, entrepreneurial and leadership skills, communication, teamwork and career essential skills workshops.
 These workshops must be part of the project, and must never exceed 50% of the duration of the work experience.